MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 If you want to jump directly into building your first extension jump in to section 1 below on building your first extension.
 If on the other hand, you are not familiar with the Extension concepts and architecture, I strongly encourage you to read on here and learn what extensions are all about.
 It will make building extensions much easier as you'll understand the motivations behind them.

-* Build a simple extension that pops up NASA Picture of the day when clicked
+* Build a simple extension that pops up NASA picture of the day
   * Creating a Manifest
   * Assign extension icons
   * Displaying a Popup Window